Biloxi Lighthouse Park

 Biloxi is home to a plethora of historical monuments.
 The Biloxi Lighthouse Park acts as a beacon of the area’s heritage and history.
 Adjacent to the Mississippi Sound on Beach Boulevard in the heart of Biloxi, the centerpiece of this park is the historic lighthouse.

 Built in 1848, the Biloxi Lighthouse was one of the first lighthouses in the South made of cast iron.
-The most notable lightkeepers was Maria and Miranda Younghans, a mother-daughter duo who tended the light for 63 years.
+The most notable lightkeepers were Maria and Miranda Younghans, a mother-daughter duo who tended the light for 63 years.

 In 1939, the United States Coast Guard took ownership of the Lighthouse until 1969, when it was handed over to the City of Biloxi.
 Soon after, it was opened for public tours.
-It was eventually added to the National Register of Historic Places in 1973, and was declared an official Mississippi Landmark in 1987.
+It was eventually added to the National Register of Historic Places in 1973 and was declared an official Mississippi Landmark in 1987.